 When Europeans first began to settle North America, beavers (Castor canadensis) were plentiful, but the high demand for beaver pelts to supply the European fur trade in the 1800’s nearly caused their extinction.

-Non-migrating Canada geese have become a problem to some people in urban and suburban areas.
+Non-migrating Canada geese have become a problem for some people in urban and suburban areas.
 Because the environment there is so favorable, these birds have become a permanent fixture in some cities.

 Once a symbol of the American West, coyotes are now present in every state in the continental US, with Maryland and Delaware being the last areas in the country to be colonized.